knpuniversity/question-answer-day/knpu/symfony2-dynamic-subdomains.rst

 Answer
 ------

-Symfony 2.2 comes with :doc:`hostname handling</screencast/new-symfony-2.2/host-routing>`
-out of the box, which lets you create two routes that have the same path, but respond to two different sub-domains:
+Symfony 2.2 comes with `hostname handling`_ out of the box, which lets you create two routes that have the same path, but respond to two different sub-domains:

 .. code-block:: yaml